mrfoster/blueberry-food-website/content/locations/the-refreshment-room/index.md

   latitude: 53.256122
   longitude: -1.7940223
 openingHoursContent: >-
-  We are now OPEN, serving takeaway food and drinks only!
-We are open 7 days a week, 10am-4pm.
+  The Cafe is now OPEN,  we are also serving takeaway food and drinks.

-  Please respect the local residents when you visit and abide by the Covid-19 guidelines.
+  To reserve a table inside the Cafe, please phone 01298 871869.

   Due to the unpredictability of weather conditions, please check